hextriclosan/mubi2letterboxd/README.md

 # mubi2letterboxd

 ## What?
-_mubi2letterboxd_ is a simple command line utility for user data migration from [MUBI](https://mubi.com) to [letterboxd](https://letterboxd.com).
+_mubi2letterboxd_ is a simple GUI application for user data migration from [MUBI](https://mubi.com) to [letterboxd](https://letterboxd.com).
 With the utility, you can create a [.csv file](https://letterboxd.com/about/importing-data/) suitable for manual [import](https://letterboxd.com/import/) to Letterboxd.

 ## Why?
 If you have an account on MUBI, the mubi2letterboxd utility can help you easily import your data to [letterboxd](https://letterboxd.com).